hicksjduk/sudoku-haskell/README.md

 It is constructed using the `stack` tool.

-To run the solver, with the base directory of the repo as the current directory type the command `stack run sudoku`.
+To run the solver, with the base directory of the repo as the current directory type the command `stack run`.
 This will solve the puzzle that is defined using the name `puzzle`, which is [the one which was claimed in 2012 to be the hardest Sudoku ever devised](https://abcnews.go.com/blogs/headlines/2012/06/can-you-solve-the-hardest-ever-sudoku).
 On my computer, it takes about a third of a second to solve